LSEG-API-Samples/Example.DataLibrary.Python.RequestsComparison/Article.md

 ## <a id="data_library_intro"></a>Introduction to Data Library

+Let’s start with an introduction to the Data Library.
 The Data Library provides a set of ease-of-use interfaces offering coders uniform access to the breadth and depth of financial data and services available on the LSEG Data Platform.
 The Library is designed to provide consistent access through multiple access channels and target both Professional Developers and Financial Coders.

 ![figure-1](images/data_library_1.png "Data Library access points")